thrushlang/thrushc/examples/README.md

 > [!WARNING]
 > Examples may not compile if the compiler has not reached beta.

-This folder contains simple examples demonstrating the general usage of the Thrush programming language.
+This folder contains simple examples demonstrating the general usage of the Thrush Programming Language.
 However, please note that some examples may not function correctly with the compiler, as it is still under development for a stable beta version.